Stock Checker

 So now let’s take a look at the best sim racing gloves that you can buy.
 I’ll show you my top recommendations, and these are all gloves which I’ve tried and tested myself over the years.

-The IMB SSG-2 gloves are without a doubt my favourite sim racing gloves that I’ve worn to date.
-They’re the gloves you’ll see me wearing in all of my videos.
+The IMB SSG-2 gloves are without a doubt one of my favourite sim racing gloves.
+You’ll see me wearing them in all of my videos.
+If you are looking for a customisable sim racing glove, IMB does it potentially better than anyone else.

 The SSG-2 in particular would be my pick out of all the gloves that IMB produce.
 Currently, the English-based sim racing company produce four different glove variants.
 There are two short gloves and two long gloves.